avinash1093-sketch/todo-react/README.md

  - Animations: Add smooth transitions for adding/removing tasks.
  - Dark mode: Toggle between light and dark themes.
  - Responsive design: Make it look good on mobile devices.

+# Features Added:
+ - Add To do list.
+ - Delete To do list.